moja-global/GCBM.Chile.Data_Preprocessing/README.md

 └── ...
 (Processing codes)
 ```

+5. Create your own project or open the GCBM.Chile_data_preprocessing.Rproj file in RStudio
-4. Run the processing codes inside the Preprocessing_codes folder in order
+6. Run the processing codes inside the Preprocessing_codes folder in order

 (I strongly reccomend the use of the RStudio IDE to run the R codes)